From New

 Plot

-An extended air-clearing between spouses George and Martha reveals the
+An extended air-clearing between spouses George and Martha reveals the sham and drudgery of their lives.

 Business Lesson